Stonemountain79/MSX_firstproject/README.md

 ## Extending

-Logical next steps:
+Planned next steps:

 - Use `COMP_COLLIDER` and add `System_Collision`.
 - Add animation arrays, for example `ecs_anim_frame` and `ecs_anim_timer`.
 - Create an enemy spawner with `ECS_CreateEntity`.
 - Replace tile data and the tilemap with `INCBIN` output from an editor/converter.
 - Replace the PSG blip with a real music/SFX player.
-- For larger games, switch to a ROM mapper.
+- For larger games, ROM bank switching can be implemented.
 This 16 KB variant is intentionally chosen for maximum simple runtime RAM space.